Thifnmi/test-oso/README.md

 If you visit
 [http://localhost:5000/repo/gmail/user1/delete](http://localhost:5000/repo/gmail/user1/delete), you
 should get a 200 response.

 If you visit
 [http://localhost:5000/repo/react/user1/delete](http://localhost:5000/repo/react/user1/delete), you
-should see a message permission deny.
+should see a message permission deny, because this repo is public but you not have owner.

 If you visit
 [http://localhost:5000/repo/react/user1/read](http://localhost:5000/repo/react/user1/read), you
-should get a 200 response, bscause the `react` repo is marked as public If you visit [http://localhost:5000/repo/user1](http://localhost:5000/repo/user1), you should see repo you can read it, include public repo and your repo
+should get a 200 response, bscause the `react` repo is marked as public.

+If you visit
+[http://localhost:5000/repo/user1](http://localhost:5000/repo/user1), you should see repo you can read it, include public repo and your repo.

+If you visit
+[http://localhost:5000/allrepo](http://localhost:5000/allrepo), you should see all repo.